 Lynda Holder (IABC Barbados) is the Manager of Marketing and Corporate Communications for the Barbados Transport Board.
 This is her second term as the Southern Region VP for Chapter Services.
 She served as VP of Finance, President-Elect and President of the Barbados Chapter.
 During Lynda’s tenure as President, the Barbados Chapter received a Chapter Management Award of Excellence.
 A member of IABC since 2008, Lynda has worked with other chapter members to engage communications students and ensure high standards for the future of the profession locally.
 She has also volunteered services to various small businesses and NGOs who do not have communicators on staff and are unable to afford this service.
 A native of Barbados, Lynda holds a Masters in Business Administration, a Diploma in Management from the University of the West Indies and certificates in Public Relations and Information and Communication Technology.

-Jennie L. Lamb (Brazos Valley IABC) is Creative Manager, previously a graphic designer, at the Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVM), where she’s worked since 2007.
-She develops and provides strategic design, communication, and marketing advice, content and project management for superiors, fellow communicators and clients.
-She is responsible for the CVM Website, assists with email marketing efforts and social media administration and provides art direction, design and production coordination for a variety of print and digital media.
-Most of her 20+ years as a professional communicator have been in support of science in higher education.
-She regularly guest lectures about her career and visual communications in Journalism classes at Texas A&M University, speaks about graphic design at professional communication conferences, and enjoys supporting non-profits with freelance and pro bono graphic design work.
-An active IABC member and volunteer leader since 2010, Jennie has served as President, President-Elect, VP Finance, and Awards Chair for Brazos Valley IABC.
-She was the 2013 and 2016–2019 Southern Region Silver Quill Awards Director and her work was the catalyst for the role to become a VP position on the Board in 2019–2020.
-She has also served IABC International as a member of the World Conference Program Advisory Committee (2016–2017), the Credentials Committee (2016–2018), and the Ethics Committee (2017–2019).
+Jennie L. Lamb (Brazos Valley IABC) is the Creative Manager for web and digital communications at the Texas A&M College of Veterinary Medicine & Biomedical Sciences, where she’s worked since 2007.
+She develops and provides design and communication strategy, content, and project management for superiors, fellow communicators, and internal clients.
+She speaks in classes and at conferences about her career path and design and enjoys supporting non-profits with freelance and pro bono work.
+An active IABC member and volunteer leader since 2010, she served in several board positions for the Brazos Valley (Texas) chapter and previously served as the Southern Region’s Silver Quill Awards Director.
+For IABC International, she has served on the Credentials, Ethics, and Program Advisory Committees.
 Jennie holds a Bachelor of Journalism in Media Studies degree from The University of Texas at Austin.
-Her work has been recognized with multiple IABC Bronze and Silver Quill Awards and by the Houston Society for Technical Communication.
-In 2016, IABC Southern Region named her Communicator of the Year.
-In 2018, Sharon Hunter, SCMP, honored Jennie with the IABC International Chair’s Award.
+Her work has been recognized with multiple IABC Bronze and Silver Quill Awards.
+In 2016, she was named IABC Southern Region’s Communicator of the Year, and in 2018, she received the IABC International Chair’s Award.

 Jordan Nagel (IABC Houston) is a communications professional with 15 years of experience in developing and implementing communication strategy with an emphasis on employee, leadership and executive communications.
 A fourth-generation Texas oil and gas employee, Jordan has a passion for working in the energy industry for large global organizations.
 For the last 12 years, Jordan has worked for BP in the Upstream segment.
 She is currently responsible for all internal and external communications for BP’s digital and technology efforts.
 Jordan earned her bachelor’s degree and Master of Business Administration from the University of North Texas, which allows her to bring a unique perspective to communication and coaching for the executives she supports.
 Jordan served as the President, President-Elect and VP Finance for the IABC Houston chapter, VP Finance for Southern Region, and has received Bronze, Silver and Gold Quill awards for her work with BP.